-The traditional Butter Pie was known as a dish loved by the workmen of the historic Lancashire Catholic community.
+The traditional Butter Pie, sung about in a Beatles song, was known as a dish loved by the workmen of the historic Lancashire Catholic community.
 It was eaten instead of meat on Meatless Fridays.

 The Butter Wouldn't Melt

---A Canadian delicacy of some sort that must include a scrumptious pie crust and a dab of butter, at least.
+Canadioan Hubbers write about butter tarts, a Far North delicacy that must include a scrumptious pie crust and a dab of butter, at least.

-Looking high and low worldwide and into the galaxy, where did I find some similar recipes, but among memories of my long-ago relatives that came over by sailing ship from London via Ireland and Scotland after the Revolutionary War.
+Looking high and low worldwide and into the galaxy, I found some similar recipes, but among memories of my long-ago relatives in the UK, I found an actual butter pie recipe.